 In March 2020, the Company, along with other domestic mattress producers and two labor unions representing workers at other mattress producers, filed antidumping petitions with the DOC and the ITC alleging that manufacturers of mattresses in Cambodia, Indonesia, Malaysia, Serbia, Thailand, Turkey, and Vietnam were unfairly selling their products in the United States at less than fair value (dumping) and a countervailing duty petition alleging manufacturers of mattresses in China were benefiting from subsidies.
 In May 2020, the ITC made a unanimous, affirmative preliminary determination of a reasonable likelihood of injury.
-DOC's preliminary determination on subsidies is expected in late August 2020, and its preliminary determination on dumping is expected in late October 2020.
+In August 2020, the DOC made a preliminary determination in the countervailing investigation, assigning China a duty rate of 97.78%, and, in late October 2020, the DOC made preliminary determinations in the antidumping investigations, assigning duty rates of 2.61- 989.9%.
 Final determinations are expected in the first half of 2021.